Autolus Therapeutics plc (NASDAQ:AUTL) Shares Sold by Alps Advisors Inc.

-Alps Advisors Inc. cut its stake in shares of Autolus Therapeutics plc (NASDAQ:AUTL – Get Rating) by 42.3% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 53,931 shares of the company’s stock after selling 39,502 shares during the quarter.
+Alps Advisors Inc. reduced its position in shares of Autolus Therapeutics plc (NASDAQ:AUTL – Get Rating) by 42.3% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 53,931 shares of the company’s stock after selling 39,502 shares during the period.
 Alps Advisors Inc.’s holdings in Autolus Therapeutics were worth $153,000 at the end of the most recent quarter.

 Analysts Set New Price Targets

-Separately, Needham & Company LLC lowered their price target on shares of Autolus Therapeutics from $13.00 to $12.00 and set a “buy” rating on the stock in a research note on Friday, August 5th.
+Separately, Needham & Company LLC cut their price objective on shares of Autolus Therapeutics from $13.00 to $12.00 and set a “buy” rating on the stock in a report on Friday, August 5th.

 Autolus Therapeutics plc, a clinical-stage biopharmaceutical company, develops T cell therapies for the treatment of cancer.
 The company's clinical-stage programs include obecabtagene autoleucel (AUTO1), a CD19-targeting programmed T cell investigational therapy that is in Phase 1b/2 clinical trial for the treatment of adult ALL; AUTO1/22, which is in a Phase 1 clinical trial in pediatric patients with relapsed or refractory ALL; AUTO4, a programmed T cell investigational therapy for the treatment of peripheral T-cell lymphoma targeting TRBC1; AUTO6NG, a programmed T cell investigational therapy, which is in preclinical trail targeting GD2 in development for the treatment of neuroblastoma; and AUTO8, a product candidate that is in a Phase I clinical trial for multiple myeloma.